tomguluson92/tomguluson92/README.md

-### Hi there 👋 I am an explorer, based at China.
+### Hi there 👋 I am an AI explorer.

 - Talking about Personal Stuffs:

-  - 🔭 I’m previously worked at Alibaba DAMO institution and now a PHD at USTC.
+  - 🔭 I’m previously worked at Alibaba DAMO institution and a PHD from USTC.
   - 👯 I’m looking to collaborate on AI Agent and AIGC, especially for usage and safety purpose.
   - 📫 How to reach me: samuel.gao023@gmail.com.